Table of Contents

 Few trees are able to withstand Florida heat without losing their leaves.
 Look for varieties that send out long taproots that can reach the water table.
 Once established, these trees can usually withstand months of high temperatures.

-1. Beauty berry
+1. Beauty berry (Callicarpa)

 This tall shrub is a very distant cousin to the American blueberry and the sparkle berry tree.
 It has strikingly bright purple berries that grow in large clusters along with delicate lavender flowers.